 This article contains a collection of interesting and useful statistics about procrastination, which will help you understand who is affected by procrastination, how they are affected by it, and why they are affected by it in the first place.

 As you will see, these statistics are all based on credible sources, and specifically on peer-reviewed research articles that are linked directly in the text.
+Nevertheless, keep in mind that any given statistic is influenced by various factors, such as the sample and methods that were used to calculate it, so these statistics should be interpreted and applied with caution.

 Statistics about the prevalence of procrastination